דלג לתוכן הראשי

 The brain produces a chemical called acetylcholine, essential for memory and other cognitive functions.

-Acetylcholine deficiency is linked to cognitive decline and neurodegenerative diseases like Alzheimer's.
+A deficiency in acetylcholine is linked to cognitive decline and neurodegenerative diseases like Alzheimer's.

-Choline is the precursor of acetylcholine and directly affects acetylcholine synthesis in brain tissue,
+Choline is the precursor to acetylcholine and directly affects acetylcholine synthesis in brain tissue,

-and also serves as a precursor to phosphatidylcholine, required for membrane synthesis and maintenance of synaptic function.
+and also serves as a precursor to phosphatidylcholine, which is required for membrane synthesis and maintenance of synaptic function.

 Meta-analyses show that people with Alzheimer's disease have low choline levels in plasma and cerebrospinal fluid.